Rapporteket/nordicscir/README.md

 ### Adjustments to reflect your environment
 The below sections might or might not apply to your use cases.
-At the very start of each section a small piece of text is provided to help you decide if the case in question do apply or, if not, can be skipped.
-And please, do not worry!
 If you have it wrong, just start over again.
 Every adjustment you make will be done in either of the files [docker-compose.yml](https://github.com/Rapporteket/docker/blob/master/rap-dev-data/docker-compose.yml) or